 For Vinyl Pools:

 Vinyl pools are much easier to deal with in regards to black algae.
+You'll want to shock treat, and keep your chlorine levels at shock level while treatment is going on.

 Brush treat the algae spots every day until it disappears.
 It may take several days as this type is very resilient, but keep at it and your problem should be solved!